sbb-design-systems/lyne-components/README.md

 - In Deployments.md, write cleary that dev's should not change the file
 - in Deployments.md: if a dev is changing the content and pushing to the repo, might we run into merge-conflicts? if yes, how could build_release_urls.js handle these?
 - we should remove the npm script ```semantic-release```.
 Might be a problem that a dev is able to start it from his local machine
-- Theoretically, we can remove devDependencie ```semantic-release``` since it is called via npx on travis
 - decide if we should fix dependencies/devDependencies in package json.
 If so, which ones?
 Why?
 Probably fix to minor version?
 Or Major?
 - Would be nice to see the npm-version on storybook
 - Add yml linter (for .travis.yml)